IBM/image-analysis-iot-alert/README.md

 ## Steps
 As the diagram above in the picture presents six steps.
-It will be best to start as the following:
+Make sure you start from here with the followings:
 * **viz-send-image-app** folder can be executed locally or be pushed to the cloud if you want
 * Create a Node-RED package that includes Cloudant, IoT Platform and Visual Recognition services
 * Create IBM Cloud Functions from the Catalog
-* Copy/Paste your credentials from Cloudant, IoT Platform, Visual Recognition into credentials.cfg (in **viz-openwhisk-functions**) and credentials.json (in **viz-send-image-app**)
+* Copy/Paste your credentials from Cloudant, IoT Platform, Visual Recognition into credentials.env.example (in **viz-openwhisk-functions**) and credentials.json (in **viz-send-image-app**)
 * Copy/Paste the json flow in your Node-RED editor
 * Make sure that ibmiot in Node-RED have the correct information of IoT Platform